How to migrate Google Workspace backup data to a new storage location.

 Migrate to S3 compatible storage

-CubeBackup supports AWS S3 compatible storage, such as Wasabi and Backblaze B2.
+CubeBackup supports Amazon S3 compatible storage, such as Wasabi and Backblaze B2 .

 Storage type: Select Amazon S3 compatible storage from the dropdown list.